minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-paper-rolls-in-a-box.md

   thumb:
 ---

+Paper rolls in a box gave Miki a nice challenge.

 For this game you need a couple of magazines (staples taken out), masking tape and an empty box or a container.
 The preparation takes some time, so if you have children this is a great way to get them involved.

 I took all pages out from two magazines and removed the staples.
 Then I rolled each page separately and secured every roll with a piece of masking tape.